anyLogistix

 3. Click Save to save the changes and close the dialog box.

-1. Click on the required output item.
+1. Click on the required result item.
 A dialog box will pop-up prompting you to confirm this action.

 Experiment settings